The Iberian Lynx tour of Spain

 Days 2-3: Sierra Morena

 The beauty of Sierra Morena mountain range and particularry the Sierra de Andújar Natural Park is unparalleled among all the mediterranean forests.
 We will spending these two journeys of the Iberian Lynx Tour checking and waiting on different sites for the Lynx.
 Please note we generally need to stay waiting for it for a few hours, which give also good chances to watch Spanish Imperial Eagle, Iberian Magpie and Iberian Green Woodpecker.
 We will have great chances to see other mammals, such as Red deer, Fallow deer and wild boar.
 Otter would be a plus we will target in the morning, fingers crossed.
-The safari will include a visit to a restricted area of the park.
-Accomodation near Andújar.
+Accomodation in the mountains north of Andújar, at excellent proximity of Iberian Lynx territories.

 Day 4: Sierra Morena - Málaga airport